Nutella: History

 Pietro Ferrero owned a bakery in Alba, an Italian town known for the production of hazelnuts.
-In 1946, he sold the initial 300 kg batch of Pasta Gianduja, derived from Gianduja.
-Originally sold as a solid block, Ferrero started to sell a creamy version in 1951 as Supercrema gianduja.
+In 1946, he sold the initial 300 kg batch of Pasta Gianduja, derived from gianduja.
+Originally sold as a solid block, Ferrero started to sell a creamy, spreadable version in 1951 as Supercrema gianduja.

-In 1963, Ferrero's son Michele Ferrero revamped Supercrema gianduja with the intention of marketing it throughout Europe.
+In 1963, Ferrero's son Michele Ferrero, alongside Francesco Rivella, revamped Supercrema gianduja with the intention of marketing it throughout Europe.
 Its composition was modified, and it was renamed "Nutella".
 The first jar of Nutella left the factory in Alba on April 20, 1964.
-The product was an instant success and remains widely popular.
+The product was an instant success.
+The global proliferation of Nutella occurred in the context of the Italian economic miracle.
+Popular both among children and adults, leftists held it in esteem as the Italian response to the American peanut butter.
+In 1983, Nutella was released in America for the first time.

 In 2012, French senator Yves Daudigny proposed a tax increase on palm oil from €100 to €400 per tonne.
 At 20 percent, palm oil is one of Nutella's main ingredients, and the tax was dubbed "the Nutella tax" in the media.
+That year, Ferrero settled a class action lawsuit in the US that alleged their advertisements misrepresented Nutella's healthiness by paying $3 million and removing advertising featuring the health claims.

-On 14 May 2014, Poste italiane issued a 50th anniversary Nutella commemorative stamp.
+On 14 May 2014, Poste Italiane issued a 50th anniversary Nutella commemorative stamp.
 The 70 Euro cent stamp was designed by Istituto Poligrafico e Zecca dello Stato and features a jar of Nutella on a golden background.
 Ferrero held a Nutella Day on 17 and 18 May to celebrate the anniversary.

 Ingredients

 The main ingredients of Nutella are sugar and palm oil (greater than 50%).
-It also contains hazelnut at 13%, cocoa solids, and skimmed milk.
+It also contains 13% hazelnuts, cocoa solids, and skimmed milk.
 In the United States and the United Kingdom, Nutella contains soy products.
 Nutella is marketed as "hazelnut cream" in many countries.
-Under Italian law, it cannot be labeled as a "chocolate cream", as it does not meet minimum cocoa solids concentration criteria.
+Under Italian law, it cannot be labelled as a "chocolate cream", as it does not meet minimum cocoa solids concentration criteria.
+Each 220g jar of Nutella uses approximately 50 hazelnuts.
 Ferrero uses 25 percent of the global supply of hazelnuts, though not all of this is used exclusively in Nutella.

 In November 2017, the company modified the recipe slightly, increasing the sugar and skimmed milk powder content.
 Since the colour of the product is lighter in tone, the Hamburg Consumer Protection Center estimated that the cocoa content was also reduced.
-Some news outlets reported that the modification of the recipe led to consumers' being "outraged" or "going nuts".

-The traditional Piedmont recipe, gianduja, was a mixture containing approximately 71.5% hazelnut paste and 19.5% chocolate.
-It was developed in Piedmont, Italy, due to a lack of cocoa beans after post-war rationing reduced availability of the raw material.
+The traditional Piedmont recipe, gianduja, is a mixture containing approximately 71.5% hazelnut paste and 19.5% chocolate.
+Nutella was developed in Piedmont, Italy, due to a lack of cocoa beans after post-war rationing reduced the availability of the raw material.

-Ingredients by country

-Many countries have a different ingredient list for the Nutella formula.

-Australia

-Sugar, palm oil, hazelnuts (13%), skim milk powder (8.7%) cocoa powder (7.4%), non-fat milk solids, emulsifier (soy lecithin), flavour (vanillin).

-Canada

-Sugar, modified palm oil, hazelnuts, cocoa, skim milk powder, whey powder, lecithin, vanillin.

-Germany

-Ferrero has confirmed that it has changed the recipe of its chocolate and hazelnut spread – sparking a huge backlash among fans of the brand.

-India

-Sugar, palm oil, hazelnuts (13%), skim cow milk powder (8.7%), low fat cocoa powder (7.4%), emulsifier (Lecithin - INS 322), contains added flavour (nature identical flavouring substance - vanillin).